Published by EDNET.ae, this video details the key elements of the 2017 study

 Other key findings from the study include:

-Quality of Life and Safety very important for travelling students
+- Quality of life and safety were very important for travelling students.

-A growing base of students (11%) are looking to begin their own business ventures and universities may benefit from additional development programmes
+- A growing base of students (11%) are looking to begin their own business ventures and universities may benefit from additional entrepreneurship development programmes.

 The ‘Transnational Student Mobility and Future Employment Trends in 2017’ study is available to download on the DIAC website.

-The second volume of the study, focusing on universities and their operations, will be launched in early 2018.
+The second volume of the study, focusing on universities and their operations, was launched in 2018 – read our release here.